mLuxcid/celosia/README.md

 Celosia src tree.

 To build the project, you'll need a risc-v cross compiler.

-Run
+Then run
 ```
 make -j$(nproc)
 ```

 To run the project in QEMU, run the following command:
 ```